JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-09-17-Ricci_Flows_Curvature.md

 ### Application of Ricci Flow
+Poincare conjecture, Ricci flow, surgery theory, what Terrence Tao called "one of the most impressive recent achievements of modern mathematics"

+Poincare conjecture:
+> Any closed 3-manifold that is simply-connected, compact, and boundless is homeomorphic to a 3-sphere.

+Specifically, Poincare conjecture in higher dimensions has been solved around 1961, and dimension 4 case has been proved by Michael Freedman who by which won Fields medal in 1986.
+The $$n = 3$$ case seemed really difficult to crack and it was only at 2002 that Grisha Perelman proved it using Ricci flow.

+Very briefly, since a sphere has positive curvature, by applying Ricci flow through time such sphere will contract and eventually vanish.
+Perelman proved the opposite also holds: if metric goes to 0, it must have been a sphere.
+To prove Poincare's conjecture using Ricci flow,

 One of the most triumphant use of Ricci flow happens when Grigori Perelman (2002–2003) to prove __the Poincaré conjecture__ and the more general __Thurston geometrization conjecture__.
 He showed how Ricci flow with “surgery” (cutting and patching when singularities form) classifies 3-manifolds.